video-annotator/pythonvideoannotator/README.md

     ```bash
     conda create -n videoannotator python=3.6

+    ...

+    conda activate videoannotator
     ```

 2. Make sure you are in the just created virtual environment and install PythonVideoAnnotator with pip:

+    ```bash
+    pip install python-video-annotator
+    ```

+If you are having issues (e.g., MacOS Catalina):

+1. Start with a fresh Virtual Environment (highly recommended) on your preferred Python distribution with Python 3.6:
+   * example with Anaconda in Anaconda Prompt

+    ```bash
+    conda create -n videoannotator python=3.6

+    ...

+    conta activate videoannotator
+    ```

+2. Install some of the dependencies that might present issues as:

+    ```bash
+    pip install opencv-python-headless pyqt5==5.14.1 pyqtwebengine==5.14.0
+    ```

+3. Install Python Video Annotator

     ```bash
     pip install python-video-annotator